No, Republicans Are Not Better for the Economy

 https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.20140913

-And here’s a report from the Economic Policy Institute which references the same paper and makes the same case:
+And here’s a report from the Economic Policy Institute which references the same study and makes a similar case:

 Economic performance is stronger when Democrats hold the White House (EPI)

 So the real mystery here is not which political party is better for the economy.
-The evidence here is overwhelming: the economy does far, far better under Democrats than Republicans, and this is true for as far back as we have reliable data.
+It’s not in doubt.
+The evidence here is overwhelming: the economy does far, far better under Democrats than Republicans, and this is true as far back as we have reliable data.
 Rather, the real mysteries are:

 Why does the economy do so much better under Democratic administrations?
-Even partisan academics have to admit that presidents only have so much control over the economy.
+Even partisan academics have to admit that presidents only have limited control over the economy.
 According to conventional wisdom, the difference between which party controls the White House should not be this large.
 And yet it is.

 Why does everyone believe the exact opposite?